mrblonde91/Refactoring-In-Action/README.md

 # Refactoring C# to F# in Action

 ## Introduction
 As part of this demonstration of refactoring C# to F#, I've decided to utilise C# 9.0 functionality.
 This illustrates how C# continues to adopt F# functionality and much of the time the code is almost indistinguishable from the F# variant.
 However during my time experimenting with C# 9.0, pitfalls became pretty apparent.
-C# 9.0 simply isn't supported on many legacy projects so a shared library for example is not necessarily achievable with it.
+C# 9.0 simply isn't supported on many legacy projects so it is necessary to forego in the event where you need to support older projects.
 Meanwhile F# is backward compatible, you might not always get the latest and greatest features if supporting particularly old .Net Framework projects however it is possible to get a nice balance.

+The sample project I have introduced is a basic enough implementation of a Book with some functionality that allows for validation and the execution of some basic business logic.
+I have also included included unit tests that verify the logic.

 At times, there were issues around F# where things didn't behave as we expected.
 Hopefully this piece will help other developers to bypass these issues entirely.
+This acts as a follow up piece to this article on [refactoring tips](https://github.com/PiotrJustyna/articles/blob/main/refactoring-tips/index.md).

 ## Records
 Records are effectively the F# equivalent of a class except they are immutable.
 C# 9.0 also introduced immutable records.